Cute fluffy cat licking a person’s face in a colorful high-impact YouTube thumbnail with bold text and cinematic lighting. cat-zy

 Why does my cat licks my face when I’m sleeping?

 Your cat might lick your face when you’re sleeping because they feel safe and comfortable around you.
-They could also be trying to groom you, like they do with other cats.
+They could also be trying to groom you, as they do with other cats.

-Is it normal when cat licks my face a lot?
+Is it normal when a cat licks my face a lot?

 Some face-licking is okay, but too much could mean your cat is stressed or anxious.
 Keep an eye on their behavior to figure out why.